kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 description: The devtools cycle
 ---

-# How dev tools die
+# Supporting enterprises with a product-led growth platform

-Developer tools are a unique kind of business.
-In some ways the operate like a social network, where word of mouth plays a big part in the early growth.
+Building for developers is unique.
+In some ways developer platforms operate like a social network, where word of mouth plays a big part in the early growth.
 This growth is often referred to as Product-Led Growth (PLG), or bottom-up growth.
 If a developer likes your product, they will happily advocate for it, inviting more developers to try it out.

 ## Developer tools lifecycle